ingrammicro-xvantage/xi-sdk-go/docs/ReturnsDetailsResponseProductsInner.md

 `func (o *ReturnsDetailsResponseProductsInner) HasShipFromBranch() bool`

 HasShipFromBranch returns a boolean if a field has been set.

+### GetRequestDetails

+`func (o *ReturnsDetailsResponseProductsInner) GetRequestDetails() string`

+GetRequestDetails returns the RequestDetails field if non-nil, zero value otherwise.

+### GetRequestDetailsOk

+`func (o *ReturnsDetailsResponseProductsInner) GetRequestDetailsOk() (*string, bool)`

+GetRequestDetailsOk returns a tuple with the RequestDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestDetails

+`func (o *ReturnsDetailsResponseProductsInner) SetRequestDetails(v string)`

+SetRequestDetails sets RequestDetails field to given value.

+### HasRequestDetails

+`func (o *ReturnsDetailsResponseProductsInner) HasRequestDetails() bool`

+HasRequestDetails returns a boolean if a field has been set.

+### GetAdditionalDetails

+`func (o *ReturnsDetailsResponseProductsInner) GetAdditionalDetails() string`

+GetAdditionalDetails returns the AdditionalDetails field if non-nil, zero value otherwise.

+### GetAdditionalDetailsOk

+`func (o *ReturnsDetailsResponseProductsInner) GetAdditionalDetailsOk() (*string, bool)`

+GetAdditionalDetailsOk returns a tuple with the AdditionalDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAdditionalDetails

+`func (o *ReturnsDetailsResponseProductsInner) SetAdditionalDetails(v string)`

+SetAdditionalDetails sets AdditionalDetails field to given value.

+### HasAdditionalDetails

+`func (o *ReturnsDetailsResponseProductsInner) HasAdditionalDetails() bool`

+HasAdditionalDetails returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)